 Not every animal is listed online, so don't be afraid to take your search to the streets and see what every organization has to offer.
 Sometimes, touring a shelter in person can offer a different experience, and you could fall in love with a dog you normally wouldn't have looked twice at.
 It's easier to see their personalities when you're face to face, and it will help you decide what you do and don't want.

-Questions to Ask Every Animal Shelter
+Questions to Ask Your Shelter Before Adopting

-Give your local shelter a call or visit them in person to get a better idea of the way they operate.
+Give your local shelter or rescue a call or visit them in person to get a better idea of the way they operate.
 Be sure to have a list of questions ready, including the following:

 - Where do most of your dogs come from?
 Or, if you have one in mind, what is the dog's history?
 Perhaps they were relinquished by an owner, or rescued from the streets.
 This is important information when it comes to raising your new dog.

 - Do you conduct behavior tests?
 If so, how did my dog score?
 Knowing their results will help you train your pup in the most effective way.

 - What kind of medical care do your animals receive?
 Has my dog gotten any individualized treatment?
 You should ensure your dog has been given the proper vaccinations and medical screenings before taking him or her home.

 - What adoption fees should I expect?
 Every shelter varies, so be sure to clarify what you'll be responsible for.
 Some organizations charge higher fees for young puppies or popular dog breeds.